Virtual WW1 Exhibitions & Collections for Research Online

-The following virtual exhibitions are available online.
+The following virtual exhibitions and collections are available online.
 Researchers, teachers and students will find them very interesting and accessible for study of a variety of themes about the First World War.
-The exhibitions comprise primary sources of letters and personal accounts, film and photographs.
+The exhibitions and collections comprise primary sources of letters and personal accounts, film and photographs.

 - Battle of the Somme (CWGC)

 - Battle of the Somme (National Army Museum)

 - Europeana 1914-18: Untold Stories of the First World War

 - International Encyclopedia of the First World War